percona/pmm/docs/dbaas/setting-up.md

 # Setting up DBaaS

-!!! caution alert alert-warning "Caution"
+!!! caution alert alert-primary "Do not use for mission-critical workloads"
-    DBaaS functionality is currently in [technical preview](../details/glossary.md#technical-preview) and is subject to change.
+    DBaaS feature is deprecated.
+We encourage you to use [Percona Everest](http://per.co.na/pmm-to-everest) instead.
+Check our [Migration guide](http://per.co.na/pmm-to-everest-guide).

 To use the Database as a Service (DBaaS) solution in PMM there are a few things that need to be setup first including a suitable Kubernetes Cluster.
 If you've already got a kubernetes cluster you can jump ahead and [enable DBaaS in PMM](../dbaas/get-started.html).